 Mike has had special training which allows him to adjust his mediation process to accommodate very high conflict families.
 If you and your spouse are in a very high conflict relationship, including one involving any type of violence, please contact Mike for a free process consultation to see if his process can be adequately adjusted for safe and balanced negotiations.
 In such circumstances, Mike will speak with each potential client individually to see if this is the right process for them.
 We will not proceed with a mediation unless we believe we can establish and maintain a reasonably level playing field between our clients.

 In recent years, Mediation has benefited from the occasional use of other divorce professionals.
 Financial Professionals are used to help clients with special or complicated financial issues, and Child Professionals are sometimes useful in helping parents understand the developmental needs of their children, and with custody and other parenting issues.
 Mike may recommend the use of these, or other professionals, depending upon your particular needs.
-The use of these professionals not only provides clients with very useful information, but also allows for more custom tailoring of the Mediation process, depending on client needs and financial resources, but no additional professionals are hired unless clients choose to hire them.
+The use of these professionals not only provides clients with very useful information, but also allows for more custom tailoring of the Mediation process, depending on client needs and financial resources.
+No additional professionals are hired unless clients choose to hire them.

 Mediation is also useful to help resolve more than just divorce.
 It’s a great process for negotiating prenuptial agreements and marital agreements.
 Family Mediation is also effective for non-married families negotiating cohabitation agreements, and to resolve any number of disputes that families sometimes have.

 Call us at 916-921-7000, or email us at email@example.com, to schedule an appointment with Mike, to discuss whether Mediation is the right process option for you and your family.